letoproject/rock-paper-scissors/README.md

 # rock-paper-scissors

-The only console version of the game "rock-paper-scissors" The game consists of 5 rounds, and the result will be displayed in the console as either "Winner" or "Tie".
-I have corrected any spelling, grammar, and punctuation errors.
+The only console version of the game "rock-paper-scissors". /n The game consists of 5 rounds, and the result will be displayed in the console as either "Winner" or "Tie".
 ![alt](./01.jpg)